djprofessorkash/Deep-Arcade/README.md

 Welcome to the <i>Deep Reinforcement Learning Game Library</i>!

-This is a collection of games and playful simulations designed with two goals in mind: to pit users against custom-trained deep learning bots and to introduce fellow gamers and developers to a profound application of programming in game development!
+This is a collection of games and playful simulations designed with two goals in mind:
+ - To pit users against custom-trained deep learning bots.
+ - To introduce fellow gamers and developers to a profound application of programming in game development!

 <br>